 However, you have to establish direct deposit and enroll in eSatetements.
 But that should be a minimal task compared to the benefits and peace of mind you’re getting with this account.

 But if your financial life is a bit more complex, you can open a variety of other products including CD and money market accounts (MMAs).
 You can also apply for a mortgage.

-Washington Federal also scores with Stellar Plus, its premium checking account.
-You can earn a 0.50% APY on it if you maintain a minimum balance of $10,000.
+WaFd Bank also scores with Stellar Plus, its premium checking account.
+You can earn a 0.05% APY on it if you maintain a minimum balance of $10,000.
 While the required balance is large, the interest rate climbs considerably high for a checking account even when compared to similar options at the best banks in the country.

-So if you’re looking to deposit a large some of money, Washington Federal may be the place for you.
+So if you’re looking to deposit a large sum of money, WaFd Bank may be the place for you.

 Best Money Market Account: Zions Bank

 Money market accounts tend to generate higher interest rates than your typical savings account.
-And at Zions Bank, you can open an online MMA with an APY of 0.90%, which towers over the national average rate for savings accounts.
+And at Zions Bank, you can open an online MMA with an APY of 0.50%, which is greater than the national average rate for savings accounts.

-However, the minimum deposit is higher at $500.
+However, the minimum deposit is higher at $1,000.
 You’d also be limited to online and mobile banking for this account.
 It’s important to note, however, that this option can compete with some of the best money market accounts we’ve analyzed.
 So it may be worth sacrificing access to physical branches.
-Plus, you’d still get checks
+Plus, you’d still get checks.

 Chase bank offers one of the most student-friendly checking options we’ve seen.
 With a $25 minimum deposit, you can open a Chase College Checking account.
 And Chase will waive the monthly service fee for up to five years while you’re in college.